Azure/azure-sdk-for-js/sdk/test-utils/recorder/GUIDELINES.md

 - The above methods can be called from the `before` section so that the tests can leverage the environment variables.

-- Currently, the environment variables for storage-packages are managed by the recorder. `ACCOUNT_NAME` is replaced with `"fakestorageaccount"`, secret part of `ACCOUNT_SAS` and `ACCOUNT_KEY` are replaced with `"aaaaa"`.

   The same dummy values are used as the environment variables during the playback mode.

 ---